The Flask Mega-Tutorial Part XIX: Deployment on Docker Containers

 The Docker Container Registry

-So now I have the complete application up and running on Docker, using three containers, two of which come from publicly available third-party images.
+So now I have the complete application up and running on Docker, using three containers, two of which came from publicly available third-party images.
 If you would like to make your own container images available to others, then you have to push them to the Docker registry from where anybody can obtain images.

 To have access to the Docker registry you need to go to https://hub.docker.com and create an account for yourself.
 Make sure you pick a username that you like, because that is going to be used in all the images that you publish.